Gamification

 Answer:

 Yes, programs, courses, lessons, and tests can have individual score settings.
 When creating them, you can specify the exact number of points that will be awarded for their Completion.
 These individual settings take priority over the general score settings.
-For example, if Test awards 10 points according to the general settings, but a specific test's settings specify 40 points, then 40 points will be awarded for completing that specific test.
+For example, if Test awards 10 points according to the general settings, but a specific test's settings specify 40 points, then 40 points will be awarded upon completing that specific test.

 Question: How are the points awarded for Course or the program determined?